nkreer/Fish/README.md

 All contributions and Pull Requests are welcome.
 Just stick to the original coding style wherever possible.

-## Why?

-Fish was created because I found it really hard to work with existing frameworks like Phergie.
-It was built to be much easier to use and to do much more on its own.
-I just don't like the idea of having to install plugins for the simplest of things like command-handling, management and replying to PINGs.
-Fish abstracts the protocol away completely and is, therefore, much easier to use with IDEs and code-completion software.

 ## Test Fish

-Unfortunately, I don't have the resources to provide a testing instance of the bot or a help-channel on a public IRC-network at the moment.
+I don't have the resources to provide a testing instance of the bot or a help-channel on a public IRC-network at the moment.
 Sorry.